-Wiley CFA Review (formerly Elan Guides) is one of the more popular prep courses available for aspiring Certified Financial Analysts.
+Wiley CFA Review (formerly Elan Guides) is one of the prep courses available for aspiring Certified Financial Analysts.
 It offers a fully integrated learning system with packages at different pricing levels.
+We like this CFA course because of its value, although it is a bit pricey.

 All packages come with the following: